jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publisherfailure.md

 6. Select the session in the Sessions grid.
 The informational and error messages logged for that session are shown in the Top 200 Actions grid.

 {% include tip.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help.
-You can also configure different thresholds for specific publishers.
-See *Configure Keyed Alarms* in the online help." %}
+You can also configure different thresholds for specific publishers." %}

 {% include links.html %}